somitra-sanadhya/somitra-sanadhya.github.io/_pages/quotes.md

 + "It’s a good idea to expose your mind to different kinds of subjects for the fun of it, because you can never tell when they’ll find a way to the forefront of your thoughts and effect a breakthrough." - Vishy Anand (in his book 'Mindmaster')
 + "An expert is a person who has made all the mistakes that can be made in a very narrow field." – Niels Bohr
 + If the proof is correct then no other recognition is needed. - Grigori Perelman
-+ "Nobody ever figures out what life is all about, and it doesn't matter.
-Explore the world.
-Nearly everything is really interesting if you go into it deeply enough." - Richard Feynman
 + “Life shrinks or expands in proportion to one's courage.” -Anais Nin
 + "To know even one life has breathed easier because you have lived, this is to have succeeded." - Ralph Waldo Emerson
 + “Education is what remains after one has forgotten what one has learned in school.” ― Albert Einstein